Toonami: 2003–07, 2012: T.O.M. 3 era

 In March 2003, TOM was revamped into a more muscular figure.
 This was explained in-universe as him being rebuilt after fighting a space pirate named Orcelot Rex in the comic Endgame.
 His voice also became more humanlike.

-In September 2003, a mini series premiered introducing a new, 2D universe.
+In September 2003, a miniseries premiered introducing a new, 2D universe.
 Immortal Grand Prix (IGPX), created by Toonami producers Sean Akins and Jason DeMarco, and produced by anime studio Production I.G, aired in five short installments, serving as a pilot for the second Toonami original series, which premiered in November 2005.